School Logo

 In art, pupils will experience a variety of materials including paints, dyes, fabrics, inks and clay.
 They will be encouraged to observe closely and to develop an awareness of colour, pattern and shape.
 They will also be encouraged to use their own creativity and to study the work of other artists.

 Pupils are encouraged to sing and to enjoy listening to a wide variety of music.
 Singing, rhythm, pitch and percussion work form an important part of the musical life of the school.
 Pupils are able to join in with ‘performances’ and experience the enjoyment and responsibility of belonging in a production.
-Pupils are given the opportunity to listen to a wide range of music from a variety cultures
+Pupils are given the opportunity to listen to a wide range of music from a variety cultures.
+For more information please see our Music development plan.

 We provide our pupils with a wide range of challenging PE activities.
 Our large hall is well equipped with apparatus for PE.
 Pupils are given the opportunity to work individually or in groups to develop their physical skills.
 All pupils work with external sports coaches to further develop skills and fitness.
 Co-ordination is developed through dance and movement.